Hiring and Placement

 Also traditionally, most candidate assessment in competitive hiring was based on the “rule of three” under which the examining office determined the three highest-rated candidates and presented that list to the hiring manager who typically had to choose from among them.
-However, that same Presidential memo phased out the rule of three in favor of the category rating approach to assess and select job applicants for positions filled through competitive examining (numeric ranking still is in some use but under P.L.
+However, that same Presidential memo phased out the rule of three in favor of the category rating approach to assess and select job applicants for positions filled through competitive examining.
+(Note: Numeric ranking still is in some use; under P.L.
 115-232 of 2018, agencies using it may determine how many candidates are to be referred, with a minimum of three, by using a cut-off score or similar mechanism).

-Category rating authority, in 5 U.S.C.
-3319, had existed governmentwide previously but had been in only limited use.
-Qualified applicants are assigned to a category—for example, basically qualified, well qualified, or highly qualified.
+Under category rating, in 5 U.S.C.
+3319, qualified applicants are assigned to a category—for example, basically qualified, well qualified, or highly qualified.
 The law requires two or more categories to be used.
 The categories must be distinct from one another and clearly differentiate between the relative quality of candidates in each.
 Those deemed to be not qualified are not placed in a category; there is no “not qualified” category.
 For each position to be filled, the vacancy announcement must clearly define the categories each applicant will be assessed against based on the job requirements.
 Agencies may use test scores as part of the criteria used to place candidates into categories.

 See Veterans’ Hiring Preference in Section 8 of this chapter for information on how veterans’ preference applies.